Classical Promise Grant

 • summer programs focusing on Greco-Roman mythology and Classical history

-Grant proposals can be used to help defray the costs of:
+Grant proposals can be used to help cover the costs of:

 • publicity